DOWNLOAD THE ULI TECHNICAL ASSISTANCE PANEL REPORT HERE

 The DLBA and ULI thank the Aquarium of the Pacific for hosting the "Connecting Downtown to the Waterfront" presentation.

 The Urban Land Institute (ULI) is a nonprofit research and education organization that facilitates an open exchange of ideas, information, and experience among industry leaders and policy makers dedicated to creating better places.
 Public agencies, private firms, and nonprofit organizations request Technical Assistance Panel (TAP) services on a specific issue to get expert and objective advice.
-ULI convenes a panel of eight ULI members with expertise and knowledge in the subject areas being addressed.
-The TAP panel will visit the subject site, hear from public and private stakeholders, and deliberate on the assigned questions.
-At the conclusion of the panel’s work, a presentation is given to stakeholders, followed by a comprehensive, professionally printed written report.
+ULI convenes a panel of ULI members with expertise and knowledge in the subject areas being addressed.
+A link to the ULI's webpage can be found here.